TobbeTripitaka/agrid/tutorials/readme.md

 Here are a few tutorials that hopefully will explain the grid in particular, and maybe of some help to understand the used packages in general.

  - 1 The grid object
-   - This notebook explains how the grid object is used, how the xarray dataset is incorperated and some basic functionallity
+   - This notebook explains how the grid object is used, how the xarray dataset is incorporated and some basic functionality

  - 2 Import data
    - This notebook shows a number of examples of how to import data in various formats